VHUCXAONG/Tetris/Assignment1/README.md

 #### int updatetile()
 1. A tile is tested whether it can drop down.
 If not, function **settile()** will be called.

-2. An boolean variable called ending flag is set at the beginning of the function.
+2. An boolean variable called **ending flag** is set at the beginning of the function.
 If the value is True, then the game will stop.
-And once the game is over.
-All the keyboard inputs is unavailable and the screen won't change except	*q*, *ESC* and *r*.
+And once the game is over, all the keyboard inputs will be unavailable and the screen won't change except	*q*, *ESC* and *r*.

 #### vec3 GetTop()